 A culvert installation should not change the conditions in the stream that existed prior to the installation.
-Any time a culvert is being installed in a stream, a regional River Management Engineer at the Agency of Natural Resources must be contacted to determine any requirements for a permit.
+Any time a culvert is being installed in a stream, a regional River Management Engineer at the Agency of Natural Resources must be contacted to determine permit requirements.

-- Trout and other species move upstream or downstream, to spawn and meet other habitat needs. - Culverts can impede fish passage by the following conditions: - Vertical barrier if culvert is perched, fish won't be able to jump high enough to pass. - Water velocity is too fast over the given length of the culvert in relation to fish capabilities. - Inadequate water depth in culvert. - Icing and debris problems. - Culvert design does not accommodate for the size and species of fish passing through the structure. - When selecting a new stream crossing site to install a culvert, the site should have no sudden increase or decrease in gradient and cannot be located near a bend in the stream.
-This will minimize the potential for frequent or difficult maintenance. - Use bridges, bottomless arches or partially buried culverts in areas where fish passage is an important consideration. - Corrugated culverts decrease water velocities and supply resting areas for migrating fish. - Make sure culvert diameters are adequate to pass maximum expected design flows. - Design culverts so that water velocities passing through the pipe are equal to water velocities in the stream. - Provide resting pools at culvert inlet and outlet for culverts installed across streams with high gradients. - Place riprap at upstream culvert end securely to avoid dislodging that may result in lower culvert capacity, high velocity flows, and reduced inlet efficiency. - Minimize disturbances of soil and vegetation. - Complete all work on culvert installation before diverting the stream back to the stream channel and through the culvert. - Contact the regional River Management Engineer with sizing, design assistance and permitting.
+- Trout and other species move upstream or downstream, to spawn and meet other habitat needs. - Culverts can impede fish passage by the following conditions: - Vertical barrier if culvert is perched, fish won't be able to jump high enough to pass. - Water velocity is too fast over the given length of the culvert in relation to fish capabilities. - Inadequate water depth in culvert. - ate water depth in culvert.
+Figure 23: Impassible Barrier - Icing and debris problems. - Culvert design does not accommodate for the size and species of fish passing through the structure. - When selecting a new stream crossing site to install a culvert, the site should have no sudden increase or decrease in gradient and cannot be located near a bend in the stream.
+This will minimize the potential for frequent or difficult maintenance. - Use bridges, bottomless arches or partially buried culverts in areas where fish passage is an important consideration. - Make sure culvert diameters are adequate to pass maximum expected design flows. - Design culverts so that water velocities passing through the pipe are equal to water velocities in the stream. - Minimize disturbances of soil and vegetation. - Complete all work on culvert installation before diverting the stream back to the stream channel and through the culvert. - Contact the regional River Management Engineer with sizing, design assistance and permitting.
 The River Management Engineer will coordinate projects with Vermont Fish & Wildlife.